rbarrois/python-semanticversion/doc/django.rst

         Boolean; whether :attr:`~semantic_version.Version.partial` versions are allowed.

+.. class:: SpecItemField

+    Stores a :class:`semantic_version.SpecItem` as its string representation.

 .. class:: SpecField

-    Stores a :class:`semantic_version.Spec` as its string representation.

-.. class:: SpecListField

-    Stores a :class:`semantic_version.SpecList` as its comma-separated string representation.
+    Stores a :class:`semantic_version.Spec` as its comma-separated string representation.